Scholarship program serves LGBTQIA students

-The Bobcat Pride Scholarship Fund is the first and only nonprofit program to exclusively support members of the Texas State LBGTQIA community.
+The Bobcat Pride Scholarship Fund is the first private to exclusively support members of the Texas State LBGTQIA community, according to its website.
 The organization has raised over $40,000 for around 37 students over the past six years.

 The BPSF was initiated in 2010 to support students of all minority gender identities and sexual preferences through financial assistance and representation.
 The program’s mission is to support a culturally diverse community, assist scholarship recipients with educational goals and promote leadership.